The Temp (film): Critical response

 Hal Hinson of The Washington Post commented on the film's tone, writing: "Some of the movie plays as if it were intended to be tongue-in-cheek, but other parts are played straight, making it appear that Holland and his screenwriter Kevin Falls couldn't make up their minds about what sort of movie they wanted to make.
 The performers look a little baffled too."
 Janet Maslin of The New York Times similarly commented that the film "starts well and runs into trouble about midway through.
 It never quite decides how evil or powerful Kris ought to be, which means the film's improbably violent moments seem tacked-on," though praised Hutton's performance as "confident and appealing."
 Owen Gleiberman of Entertainment Weekly panned the film, awarding it a D rating and deeming it "a lethally predictable thriller."
 Writing for the Chicago Tribune, Johanna Steinmeitz noted that director Holland "deserves credit for suspenseful pacing and for eliciting committed-if one-dimensional-performances," but ultimately felt that the film "belongs on a shelf with five-and-dime windup toys.
 It works fairly well, in a mechanical sort of way, if you don't mind second-rate story material and cheap plot devices."

 On review aggregator Rotten Tomatoes, the film has an approval rating of 32% based on 22 reviews.
 The site's critical consensus states: "The Temp has an intriguing résumé, but consistently underperforms; immediate reassignment is recommended."
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Dunaway won the Razzie Award for Worst Supporting Actress for her performance in the film.
+Dunaway won the Golden Raspberry Award for Worst Supporting Actress for her performance in the film at the 14th Golden Raspberry Awards.